DEV Community

 Today, as one of the co-leaders for OWASP® Cornucopia together with Colin Watson and and Grant Ongers, I am very proud to share that we finally, with lots of help from contributors, supporters and backers and OWASPs hardworking employees are releasing OWASP® Cornucopia 2.0.

-Why is is this important and why should you care about this?
+Why is this important and why should you care about this?
 First of all, as Adam Shostack would put it..

 OWASP® Cornucopia is a threat modeling tool in the form of a card game to assist software development teams identify security requirements in Agile, conventional and formal development processes.
-It strive to be language, platform and technology-agnostic.
+It strives to be language, platform and technology-agnostic.

 It’s one of the few tools that connects threat modeling with OWASP ASVS, MASVS, MASTG, SAFECode, SCP and CAPEC and helps to identify security requirements, come up with a security design and a threat model without any prior knowledge of any of this.